Four Month Sleep Regression: How Long Will This Last?

 But at right around four months, it’s a reality nearly every parent is going to face.
 So here’s what you need to know to survive conquer the four month sleep regression.

-All of the sudden they are spreading their sleep time over four stages of sleep, not just two, and those new stages?
+Newborns only have two stages of sleep: slow wave and REM…until they hit four months old.
+Slow wave is that non-REM stage of sleep that lasts between 20-40 minutes.
+At about 4 months, they will start to spread their sleep time over four stages of sleep, not just two, and those new stages?
 Well, they are much easier to wake up from.

 While you will realize it’s still the middle of the night when you wake up and drift back off to sleep, your sweet little baby doesn’t know that yet.
-She hasn’t learned to go back to sleep (at least not right away and without your help) and so it seems like your sweet sleeping angel is now the thing of dreams.
+She hasn’t learned to go back to sleep (at least not right away and without your help) and so it seems like your sweet sleeping angel is now the thing of distant dreams.

 This really isn’t a regression, though.
 She’s not reverting to old habits or losing ground she’s gained.
 She’s simply progressing to the next stage of mental and physical development.
 In fact, this isn’t a regression at all; your little one is making progress!

-For instance, teething.
+There are times, however, that sleep disturbances are regressions, and we recommend handling them a little bit differently then the 4 month sleep “progression”.
+For example, teething.
 That’s a temporary (albeit repeated) condition that will disrupt your baby enough for you to notice regressive patterns at bedtime.

 Travel, illness, and other major changes in circumstance are expected to disrupt sleep time.
 But at four months?
 It’s just your little one growing up and making progress.